As a consequence of having been colonised by Britain, Kenya is a common law jurisdiction.

 The main investment structures for real estate include limited liability companies (LLCs), limited liability partnerships (LLPs) and real estate investment trusts (REITs).

-An LLC is a company limited by shares with legal personality to own property distinct from its owners, the shareholders.
-This could be a private or public LLC organised in accordance with the provisions of the Companies Act.
+An LLC is a company limited by shares with legal personality to own property distinct from its owners.
+This could be a private or public LLC.

-Income REITs (I-REITS) are where investors pool their resources into a trust with the aim of investing in income-generating real estate such as residential, commercial and any other profitable real estate segment.
-Development REITs (D-REITs) involve pooling assets together to procure qualified land for improvement and development ventures which may incorporate residential and other commercial projects.
+Income REITs (I-REITS) are where investors pool their resources into a trust with the aim of investing in income-generating real estate segments.
+Development REITs (D-REITs) involve pooling assets together to procure qualified land for improvement and development ventures which may incorporate residential and commercial projects.

 Preferred Investment Vehicles

 For a long time, LLCs have been the preferred investment vehicles.
-However, with the enactment of the LLP Act, LLPs have been gaining popularity for the following reasons:
+However, with the enactment of the LLP Act, LLPs are gaining popularity because:

 The minimum number of members is one and the maximum 50.
 A private LLC should have at least one director.

-The minimum number of members is one, with no maximum.
-A public LLC must have at least two directors, of which one must be a natural person.
+The minimum number of members is seven, with no maximum.
+A public LLC must have at least two directors and one must be a natural person.

 Memoranda and articles of association are required before a company can be registered.

-Section 26 of the LLP Act provides that a limited liability partnership is required to have at least two partners.
+Under Section 26 of the LLP Act, an LLP is required to have at least two partners.
 Section 27 provides that it must have at least one manager who is resident in Kenya.
-It is not required for an LLP to create memoranda or articles of association.
-However, partners are required to execute an LLP Agreement to set out the agreement between the members.

 There are no minimum capital requirements for private LLCs or LLPs.

-Public limited companies are required to have an authorised minimum capital of KES6.75 million.
+Public LLCs are required to have an authorised minimum capital of KES6.75 million.

-A public LLC is required to have a company secretary; a private LLC is only required to have a company secretary if it has share capital of over KES5 million.
+A public LLC is required to have a company secretary; a private LLC is only required to have one if it has share capital of over KES5 million.

 A public LLC is required to have a minimum of four board meetings per year.